- Estate Planning

 At the law office of ML and Chen, P.C., we understand the important function contracts play in nearly all business ventures.
 Our attorneys are very experienced and have devoted a significant amount of their professional lives in mastering the art of drafting proper legal contracts according to clients’ needs.

-Attorneys at ML and Chen, P.C., understand that contract drafting begins before words are written down.
-To facilitate the drafting process, our attorneys provide comprehensive guidance on different aspects of business law, from negotiating deals to putting words on actual contracts.
+Attorneys at ML and Chen, P.C. understand that contract drafting begins before words are written down.
+To facilitate the drafting process, our attorneys provide comprehensive guidance on different aspects of business law, from negotiating deals to putting down words on actual contracts.

 Contracts We Frequently Draft